Editor’s Note: Planning a bucket list adventure? Here’s a piece on Hat Yai, a unique destination in southern Thailand. Enjoy!

 Hat Yai is a Shopper’s Paradise

-There is an abundance of opportunity to splurge your money on unique, local food and dessert in Hat Yai.
+There is an abundance of opportunities to splurge your money on unique, local food and dessert in Hat Yai.
 Kim Yong Market is one to look forward to where you can put your bargaining skills to good use.

 Exotic fruits, towers of dried chiles, smokey grills and the city’s rickshaws line up along the roadside starting at 6 a.m.